123mame/JHU-Data-Science-Capstone/04_Quiz.md

 ngrams("Well I'm pretty sure my granny has some old bagpipes in her garage I'll dust them off and be on my")
 ```

-    ## [1] "Well Im pretty sure my granny has some old bagpipes in her garage Ill dust them off and be on my own"
+    ## [1] "Well Im pretty sure my granny has some old bagpipes in her garage Ill dust them off and be on my way"

 Q7.
 Ohhhhh \#PointBreak is on tomorrow.
 Love that film and haven't seen it in quite some